nabaxo/janq/README.md

 **janq** is a lightweight, high-performance Quake-style terminal wrapper "vibe" coded with scorn and contempt in Rust.
 Not all vibes are good, sometimes vibes are _rancid_.
 The regressions I had to fix like you wouldn't believe... (ノಠ益ಠ)ノ彡┻━┻

-But in the end I managed to wrangle the Wondrous Machine enough so that while running, janq on _startup_ uses like less than 2.5 MB RAM on Windows and 3.2 MB on my Fedora KDE system.
+But in the end I managed to wrangle the Wondrous Machine enough so that while running, janq on _startup_ uses like ~2 MB RAM on Windows and ~3.2 MB on my Fedora KDE system.

 It manages your favorite terminal emulator (WezTerm, Windows Terminal, etc.) or whatever app you feel like, allowing you to toggle it with a global hotkey, featuring smooth animations and multi-monitor support.